-[Code] 35240 [Course Year] 3rd year [Term] 1st term [Class day & Period] Friday 1 [Location] Kyoutsuu4 [Credits] 2 [Restriction] [Lecture Form(s)] Lecture [Language] English
+[Code] 35240 [Course Year] 3rd year [Term] [Class day & Period] Thursday • 1 [Location] kyotsu4 [Credits] 2 [Restriction] [Lecture Form(s)] Lecture [Language] English

-[Instructor] Kobayashi, Tatano, Matsushima, Kanda, Yokomatsu
+[Instructor] K. Kobayashi, Y. Tatano, Cruz Ana Maria, K. Matsushima, M. Yokomatsu,

-【Course Description】 The purpose of this lecture is to understand the basic concept of micro economics to evaluate infrastructure projects.
+[Course Description] The purpose of this lecture is to understand the basic concept of micro economics to evaluate infrastructure projects.
 For the sake of this purpose, the detailed concept of micro economics is explained including the function of the market, the behaviour of firms and consumers, and the methodology to evaluate the social welfare is explained.
 The concept of market failure and policies to conquer it are also explained.
 Finally, cost benefit analysis which is wildy used to evaluate the efficiency of infrastructure is explained with economical aspects of infrastructure.

-【Grading】Final Exam: 70-80%, Reports during classes: 20-30%
+[Grading] Final Exam: 70-80%, Reports during classes: 20-30%

-[Course Goals] To understand the basic concept of micro economics for project evaluation of infrastructure
+[Course Goals] To understand the basic concept of micro economics for project evaluation of infrastructure [Course Topics]

-Theme Class number of times Description Introduction 1 The outline of this course, the role of public Consumers' behaviour model (the preference of household, utility, utility Consumers' maximisation behaviour, demand function, compensated demabd function, behaviour 3 Slutsky equation, aggregated demand fuction, welfare measures and their feature) Exercise (1) 1 Exercise related to above three lectures Firms' behaviour (technology, production function, profit maximisation Firms' behaviour 3 behavior, cost minimisation behaviour, cost function and supply function, market structure and firms' behaviour) Exercise (2) 1 Exercise related to above three lectures Perfect Comititive Perfect competitive market, the difference between general equiribrium and Market 1 partial equiribrium, Pareto effciency Externality 1 The concept of externalities, its mechanism and variation, policy to internalise Externality 1 externalities Public Goods 1 The feature of public goods, Samuelson condition Exercise (3) 1 Exercise related to above three lectures Cost Benefit 2 The concept of cost and benefit, social discount rate, evaluation index, cost benefit analysis and financial analysis, quantification of the benefit, the way of Analysis pjofect evaluation from the viewpoint of engineers' ethic
+Theme Class number of times Description Introduction 1 The outline of this course, the role of public Consumers' behaviour model (the preference of household, utility, utility Consumers' 2 maximisation behaviour, demand function, compensated demabd function, behaviour 3 Slutsky equation, aggregated demand fuction, welfare measures and their feature) Exercise (1) 1 Exercise related to above three lectures Firms' behaviour (technology, production function, profit maximisation Firms' behaviour 3 behavior, cost minimisation behaviour, cost function and supply function, market structure and firms' behaviour) Exercise (2) 1 Exercise related to above three lectures Perfect Comititive 1 Perfect competitive market, the difference between general equiribrium and Market 1 partial equiribrium, Pareto effciency Externality 1 The concept of externalities, its mechanism and variation, policy to internalise Externality 1 externalities Public Goods 1 The feature of public goods, Samuelson condition Exercise (3) 1 Exercise related to above three lectures Cost Benefit The concept of cost and benefit, social discount rate, evaluation index, cost 1 benefit analysis and financial analysis, quantification of the benefit, the way of Analysis pjofect evaluation from the viewpoint of engineers' ethic 1

-【Textbook】 Hal R. Varian: Intermediate Microeconomics: A Modern Approach, seventh Edition, W. W. Norton & Company, 2005
+【Textbook】 Hal R. Varian: Intermediate Microeconomics : A Modern Approach, seventh Edition, W. W. Norton & Company, 2014